terrelsa13/MUMC/README.md

 * media_cleaner_config_defaults.py **\*new\***
 * Emby/Jellyfin need to have permissions on Linux machines to delete media items (read from [this post](https://github.com/clara-j/media_cleaner/issues/2#issuecomment-547319398) down)

-# Delete Or Keep Priorities Of A Played Media Item
+# Delete Or Keep Priorities Of A Media Item

-At least one monitored user must have played the media item before it will be considered for deletion.<sup>1</sup>

 1. **Favorites & Whitetags** (Highest Priority)
    - *media item will be kept*